16 minutes with Elizabeth Renstrom

 Elizabeth: I'm curious.
 You've done photo editing before, yes?

 Mo: Yeah, but in a traditional sense of being a photo editor.
 I haven't had the opportunity to absorb that role at a publication yet.
-Emmazed has serendipitously taught me how to become a photo editor the past four years without me even realising it.
-It's funny because I started to prioritise pursuing that part of my career because when I'd reach out to possible clients, I'd think to myself, I know 12 other photographers that should be shooting for x that I feel more passionate about than my own work.
+Emmazed has serendipitously taught me how to become a photo editor the past four years without me even realizing it.
+It's funny because I started to prioritize pursuing that part of my career because when I'd reach out to possible clients, I'd think to myself, I know 12 other photographers that should be shooting for x that I feel more passionate about than my own work.

 Elizabeth: That's so funny because I feel the same way, too! [both laughing] Don't get me wrong, I still love shooting!
 I love figuring out and doing creative solves on photos for clients, but I work in a very specific way and I think I just knew that I didn't want to only work as my own business with my own photography when I care so much about the medium.
 Like you, I want to see how other people approach things.
 Photo editing in general has also taught me so much about how to be a better photographer! [laughing] I'm curious about where would you want to be in-house at this point?
-Would it be more at a brand like WeTransfer or would you want to be working at a specific publication.
+Would it be more at a brand like WeTransfer or would you want to be working at a specific publication?

 Mo: I think it would be really interesting to be within a company.
 Though publications involve more frequency because some are monthly, quarterly, or weekly, I've been more interested in the slow, linear structure of brands.
 I haven't worked at a publication as a photo editor yet, and I think that's an important position to fulfill soon because I'd probably be more comfortable at a brand if I worked at a publication.
 Publications have quick turnarounds and crazy deadlines—it's like a bootcamp.
 [Elizabeth laughing] So if I was offered a photo editing position at a tech company right now I'd probably be scared shitless.

 Elizabeth: Oh my god, no. You'd kill it!
 I think the most important part about being a photo editor is having a community when you enter the place, and also knowing your privilege as a gatekeeper for that brand and who you're showing.
-I don't know if everybody thinks about it like that, but for me, just because I'm working with tones of new artists, that's huge for me.
+I don't know if everybody thinks about it like that, but for me, just because I'm working with tons of new artists, that's huge for me.
 You've already spent time building your community so [whispers] I think you're ready.

 Thanks for reading